 The project and construction layout site have been designed to avoid all impacts to wetlands, streams, and ponds on the west side of the park.
-Access to the project area in Saddle Dam Park would be via Frasier Road, and access to the laydown areas west of the dam would be via the 1000 Road from Frasier Road (Figure 4-2).
-The construction access roads, laydown areas, and vehicle circulation are configured so that construction disturbance limits in this area are greater than 200 feet from the wetlands, streams, and ponds on the west side of the park is 100 feet.
+Access to the project area would be via Frasier Road, and access to the laydown areas west of the dam would be via the 1000 Road from Frasier Road (Figure 4-2).
+The construction access roads, laydown areas, and vehicle circulation are configured so that construction disturbance limits in this area are greater than 200 feet from the wetlands, streams, and ponds on the west side of the park.
+The standard buffer width for the streams and ponds on the west side of the park is 100 feet.
 No direct impacts to streams and ponds would occur as a result of the project.
 Indirect impacts would be avoided by maintaining the standard 100-foot undisturbed buffer widths.
 No vegetation clearing/removal or other ground disturbance would occur within stream or pond buffers.